-The clinician can clearly view laryngeal and pharyngeal structures.
+The clinician can clearly view secretions and the laryngeal and pharyngeal structures in color, in contrast to the MBSS (modified barium swallow study) which provides a black & white x-ray view.
 The patient is led through various tasks to evaluate the sensory and motor status.
 Food and liquid are given to the patient so that swallow ability can be determined.

-The major advantages of the FEES compared to MBS are:
+The major advantages of the FEES compared to MBSS are:

 Information obtained from the FEES examination includes: